at1112/EarthSurfaceTemperature/index.md

-## An Overview of Regional Changes in Earth Surface Temperature (1950 - 2013): Policy Recommendations
+## An Overview of Regional Effects of Climate Variability: Policy Recommendations

 ### Executive Summary